jncurrie/mscde/README.md

 Although openness may have opened some doors, the use of digital technologies can also “reconfigure rather than simply overcome” closures (Edwards, 2015, p.253)[^11].
 The openness movement tends to assume that barriers to educational access “are the only issues preventing the instinctive and effortless uptake of self-directed learning” (Bayne et al., 2015, p.248)[^12].
 This humanistic view of students as “rational […] and highly motivated individuals” (Ibid.)[^12] has led to the consumerisation and ‘learnification’ of education (Biesta, 2010)[^13], prioritising what, where, when and how students wish to learn over the guidance and knowledge of professional teachers.
 MOOCs reinforce this model, viewing students as consumers and recasting teachers mainly as facilitators of a student’s educational journey.

 <param ve-image
-       label="MOOCs recinforce an individualised, learner-centred view of education." attribution="Screenshot from coursera.org"
+       label="MOOCs promote an individualised, learner-centred view of education." attribution="Screenshot from coursera.org"
        fit="scale"
        url="https://s3hub-16a9288f4971fa631f9d7a562ffdc0b7ad664dd52e0b96944ef1c952b.s3.amazonaws.com/indiv.png">